-To present a true consolidated general government account, the accounts of both national and provincial departments must be consolidated with their associated public entities.
-The accounts of the social security funds and local authorities are then added to give the consolidated general government account.
+To present a true set of consolidated general government accounts, the accounts of both national and provincial departments must be consolidated with their associated public entities.
+The accounts of the social security funds and local authorities are then added to give the consolidated general government accounts.